Karthikr32/bookmyride/README.md

 </details>

 ### 🔐 2.
 Update Management Profile

 <details>
+  <summary><strong>PUT</strong> <code>/management/profile</code></summary>

+#### 🛠 Endpoint Summary
-  <summary><strong>Method: PUT /management/profile</strong></summary>
+**Method:** PUT
+**URL:** /management/profile
+**Authentication:** Required (JWT token)
+**Authorized Roles:** ADMIN

 #### 📝 Description
-- Allows the logged-in Management/Admin user to update their profile information.
+Updating personal profile information is a critical aspect of maintaining accurate and secure management data within the system.
+This endpoint allows `ADMIN`  to modify key details such as full name, email, mobile number, and gender while enforcing strict validation and uniqueness constraints.
+The API ensures that changes are applied safely and consistently, avoiding conflicts with regular user accounts and supporting seamless auditing.

+Key highlights:

+- Validates the currently authenticated **Management user** using `@AuthenticationPrincipal` through `UserPrincipalValidationUtils.validateUserPrincipal()` utility.
+- Email and mobile numbers are checked against existing user accounts to avoid **duplication**.
 - Initially, the system contains dummy placeholders for the admin account.
-This ensures replace those dummy placeholder values with real data.
+This ensures replace those dummy placeholders values with real data.
-- Requires **JWT token** from Management Login.
+- Only fields that have changed are modified, and full name changes trigger automatic username updates.
 - **Security Implementation:**
     - Method is protected using @PreAuthorize("hasRole('ADMIN')").
-    - Currently logged-in user details are retrieved via @AuthenticationPrincipal.
+    - Currently logged-in user details are retrieved via `@AuthenticationPrincipal`.
     - This ensures only the authenticated admin can update their own profile.

-#### 🔑 Roles Allowed
-> MANAGEMENT / ADMIN (JWT required & Roles are **internally assigned**, Not through login or profile update)

 #### 📥 Request Body
 {